Wednesbury unreasonableness in Singapore law: In Singapore

 Lord Diplock's threefold classification of the grounds of judicial review in the GCHQ case – illegality, irrationality and procedural impropriety – was adopted by the Singapore Court of Appeal in Chng Suan Tze v.
 Minister for Home Affairs (1988).
 Lord Diplock in the GCHQ case preferred to use the term irrationality to describe Wednesbury unreasonableness, and there is some uncertainty as to whether both concepts refer to the same thing.
 However, Singapore courts have stated that the test for irrationality is that of Wednesbury unreasonableness.
 In cases such as Re Siah Mooi Guat (1988), Kang Ngah Wei v.
 Commander of Traffic Police (2002), and Mir Hassan bin Abdul Rahman v.
 Attorney-General (2009), the courts applied the test of irrationality set out in the GCHQ case.

 The same test for Wednesbury unreasonableness was referred to in other cases like Lines International Holding (S) Pte.
 Ltd. v.
 Singapore Tourist Promotion Board (1997), Chee Siok Chin v.
 Minister for Home Affairs (2006), and City Developments Ltd. v.
 Chief Assessor (2008).
 However, the courts also considered whether the decision-makers had taken irrelevant factors into account in deciding whether the decision was unreasonable in the Wednesbury sense.
 This is not necessarily inconsistent with Wednesbury unreasonableness as Lord Greene said that taking extraneous factors into account could be seen an aspect of such unreasonableness.

 It has been said that the nuances of the term reasonable may have allowed the UK courts to deal with the merits of grievances rather than questions of legality, and hence to engage in judicial policy-making.
 However, it seems that Singapore courts have so far avoided substituting their opinion for that of decision-makers in applying the Wednesbury test.
 In Lines International, the High Court clearly noted that in considering Wednesbury unreasonableness courts are not entitled to substitute their views of how the discretion should be exercised, nor is unreasonableness established if the court is of the view that the policy or guideline may not work as effectively as another.

-This principle has been adopted and emphasized in subsequent cases.
+This principle has been adopted and emphasised in subsequent cases.
 In City Developments the court declined to interfere with the Chief Assessor's assessment of the annual value of the applicant's real property for property tax purposes, finding his explanations logical and commonsensical.
 The courts came to similar conclusions in Chee Siok Chin and Kang Ngah Wei.